Fear of Looking Older - Making Peace with Wrinkles, Sagging, and Gray Hair

 The Fear of Aging Appearance

 This fear is rooted in the social message that "youth equals value."
 Advertising, movies, and social media celebrate "looking young" and portray aging as "deterioration."
-The global anti-aging industry is worth roughly 60 billion dollars a year, and it sustains itself by continuously broadcasting the message that "aging is a problem to be solved."
+The global anti-aging industry is worth tens of billions of dollars a year, and it sustains itself by continuously broadcasting the message that "aging is a problem to be solved."

 The Harm Caused by the Fear of Aging